RLogik/whales/README.md

     ```bash
     chmod +x *.sh; # grant execution rights to the shell scripts
-    ./build.sh --mode setup;
-    # wait for this to complete
-    ./hello.sh --base prod "Hello world\!" # Do not write "!"
+    ./hello.sh "Hello world\!" # Do not write "!"
-    ./hello.sh --base prod "I am a whale"
+    ./hello.sh "I am a whale"
     ```

     If performed correctly, first the docker image will be created.
-    Then upon the first "hello" script execution, the docker image will be started in a container, and you will see two whales with messages `(blank)` and `Hello world!`.
+    Then the docker image will be started in a container, and you will see two whales with messages `(blank)` and `Hello world!`.
     Then upon the second "hello" script execution, the docker image will be started in a container, and you will see two whales with messages `Hello world!` and `I am a whale`.
+    One should also see a file `HELLO_WORLD` in the root of the project, which will be modified as one calls the above commands.
+    If one modifies this file, then calls the script, the modifications should display.
 5. If this works as described, then this means the scripts function correctly:
     Project users are able to start images with ease, execute methods within them (_e.g._ compilation of a code, execution of an algorithm, _etc._) and the results can be saved (optionally) for the next execution.

-In the above example, `--base prod` was used as an argument because we started the service `prod`, (which has image:tag=`whales:prod`).
-Cf. `docker-compose.yml`.
-If the services are renamed, then the argument has to be appropriately renamed.

 ## Status and cleaning ##